scolding a child

 Hold them

-If your toddler is making any mischief, hold them, instead of scolding him.
-Take them out for a while, which is beneficial in many ways; firstly, they will indulge in another thing, explore new things around them, & they will know the experience of relaxing into loving arms.
+If your toddler is making any mischief, hold him, instead of scolding him.
+Take him out for a while, which is beneficial in many ways; firstly, he will indulge in another thing, explore new things around him, & he will know the experience of relaxing into loving arms.

 Praise the positive